 One Year Later: Lessons from the Front Lines of the Pandemic

-Thoughts on leadership, stepping up when needed, and communicating with families
+Thoughts on leadership, stepping up when needed, and communicating with our patients' families

 Editors’ note: Tiffany’s column “Nursing on the Front Lines of COVID-19” was published in March 2020.
 It detailed her experience as an ICU nurse in Washington State, treating the first coronavirus patients in the country.
 This is her follow-up to that account.

 “525,600 minutes.
 How do we measure, measure a year?”

 How do we measure 2020 — the Year of the Nurse, and the first year of the COVID-19 pandemic?
 It would be easy to add up the painful memories, the damage and the myriad ways in which we’ve suffered.
 That’s valid; we need to honor our suffering.